-• To achieve at grades 5-9 you will working towards being able to: produce and understand extended and spontaneous speech with a wide variety of structures and vocabulary.
+To achieve at grades 5-9 you will working towards being able to: produce and understand extended and spontaneous speech with a wide variety of structures and vocabulary.
 You will learn to explain opinions convincingly.
 You can confidently use past, present and future tenses.

 - Throughout KS3, we have been developing skills to lay the foundations for GCSE.
-By the end of Year 9, you will have studied the three time frames: past, present and future; opinions and justification of opinions; time phrases, connectives and grammatical structures with which are already familiar. - GCSE style questions such as photo cards, role-plays, extended written work and translation will be regular features across KS3.
+By the end of Year 9, you will have studied the three time frames: past, present and future; opinions and justification of opinions; time phrases, connectives and grammatical structures with which are already familiar.
+You also have an understanding of phonics and sound systems which will enable you to tackle the reading aloud and dictation tasks with confidence. - GCSE style questions such as photo cards, role-plays, extended written work, dictations and reading aloud tasks will be introduced and seen frequently at KS3.